willpitchers/garrulous-turtle/WRP_P_kings_logbook.md

 Week of 27th Feb – 3rd March

   - re-writing `vcf_to_bed.qsub` and `vcf_filter.qsub` to allow for multiple levels of filtering
-  - new R notebook `MakeGenotypeTable.Rmd` to try and automate the process of scraping variant genotypes by P-value and mkaing easy-to-read tables to help us make decisions about filtering params etc...
+  - new R notebook `MakeGenotypeTable.Rmd` to try and automate the process of scraping variant genotypes by P-value and making easy-to-read tables to help us make decisions about filtering params etc...

+Week of 6-10th  March

+  - rewrote `plink_fisher.qsub` to allow for multiple levels of filtering
+  - bug fixes for  `vcf_to_bed.qsub` and `vcf_filter.qsub`
+  - `MakeGenotypeTable.Rmd` replaced with `MakeTopSNPsWidget.qsub` & `MakeTopSNPsWidget.qsub` to use the power/speed of the HPC for building `DT::DataTable` widgets...
   -

+apa 6679 - NOT mixed
+p-vals fluctuate among hypothesis

+missingness mis-classification?

+scaf23 ?